 Wherever a sewer system exists, so does the potential for overflows.
 Most sewage overflows occur when sewer lines are blocked by roots, grease, debris, or structural failure.
 Raw sewage can then backup into your home or business, resulting in property damage and environmental problems.

 When you see or experience a sewage backup, report it immediately to the City of Antioch Public Works Department 925-779-6950 (after hours 925-778-2441).

 Our crew will respond within minutes, locate the blockage and determine if the problem is within the public sewer.
 If it is, the crew will clear the blockage.
 You as a property owner are responsible for your plumbing, if the City determines that the problem is in the property owner’s sewer connecting your plumbing to the public sewer, it is your responsibility, and the City cannot remove the blockage or make repairs, you or a licensed plumber will need to make the necessary repairs.
 (City Sewer Lateral Policy).

 Our storm water collections maintenance program is responsible for maintaining, in a safe and serviceable condition, all catch basins, storm drains, channels, detention basins, creeks, culverts and concrete lined “V” ditches in open space, that handle storm water run-off in the City of Antioch’s jurisdiction.
-Personnel assigned to this activity remove debris, illegally dumped trash, perform weed abatement activities including chemical vegetation control, stencil storm drain inlets, perform work associated with flooding, erosion control, channel beautification, arrange for and monitor contract maintenance work, interact with regulatory agencies responsible for protecting water quality and wildlife when performing required maintenance activities and developing projects which require permits from the Department of Fish and Game, the Central Valley Regional Water Quality Control Board, and the Army Corps of Engineers.
+Personnel assigned to this activity remove debris, illegally dumped trash, perform weed abatement activities including chemical vegetation control, stencil storm drain inlets, perform work associated with flooding, erosion control, channel beautification, arrange for and monitor contract maintenance work, interact with regulatory agencies responsible for protecting water quality and wildlife when performing required maintenance activities and developing projects which require permits from the Department of Fish and Wildlife, the Central Valley Regional Water Quality Control Board, and the Army Corps of Engineers.